 It’s worth mentioning mixed costs, which are costs that waver between being fixed and being influenced to a degree by factors like sales volume.

-To calculate break-even point, mixed costs are often grouped with fixed costs.
+Break-even calculation requires grouping mixed costs with fixed costs.
 Two examples of mixed costs are power and water, which may vary month-to-month but typically don’t drift too far from the norm.

-Here is the textbook formula for calculating break-even point in units of the number of guests for a given period of time:
+Here is how to calculate the break-even point in units of the number of guests for a given period of time:

 Break-Even Point = Total Fixed Costs ÷ (Average Revenue Per Guest - Variable Cost Per Guest)